babarlhr/zero_pos_logo/README.rst

 Based on Point of Sale Logo v12 (by Zero Systems )
 ==============================================================
 This module helps you to set a logo for every point of sale.
 This will help you to identify the point of sale easily.
-You can also see this logo in pos screen and pos receipt.
+You can also see this logo in pos screen and pos receipt  with special logo  for each pos, header+footer,customer address+mobile.

 Installation
 ============